IMPORTANT INFORMATION: WAITING LIST

 If the course gets fully booked, no more registrations are accepted through this website.
 However, you can be included in the waiting list: for that, please send an email to email@example.com and you'll be informed when a place becomes available.

-[NOTE: this course consists of 3 online sessions spread over a period of 2 weeks.
+[NOTE: this course consists of a self-paced course period of 2 weeks, with 3 online sessions to monitor progress.
 Please read the details below.]

 Your own project and data

 To get the most out of the course we would like you to use a dataset from your work (or sample thereof) that you want to use for visualisation with Blender.
 Alternatively, we have a back-up dataset to work with, but it most likely will originate from a different scientific domain than your own.
 So please collect some data you think would be great to make 3D visualisations of and that you are comfortable with.